brownsarahm/2022-07-25-ttt-online-sloan/index.md

   Instructors.
 However, much of our curriculum focuses on educational principles that apply across a wide variety of contexts.
-We also welcome participants who do not plan to certify but simply wish to become a better teacher. <b> This is a special training event for members of the Black, Latinx, and Idigenous Communities Funded by a <a href-"https://carpentries.org/blog/2021/06/carpentries-sloan-foundation-announcement/">Sloan
+We also welcome participants who do not plan to certify but simply wish to become a better teacher. <b> This is a special training event for members of the Black, Latinx, and Idigenous Communities funded by a <a href-"https://carpentries.org/blog/2021/06/carpentries-sloan-foundation-announcement/">Sloan
   Foundation Grant</a> to advance The Carpentries Equity and Inclusion goals for training researchers of color. </b>
 </p>